Amazon, Annapurna Partner To Release Mike White’s ‘Brad’s Status’ Into Theaters — Cannes

 EXCLUSIVE: Annapurna and Amazon Studios have partnered to jointly release Mike White’s feature comedy Brad’s Status in a deal that was just sealed at Cannes.
 The film, which stars Ben Stiller, was co-financed by Amazon with Sidney Kimmel Entertainment.
 The picture will now be a co-release domestically with Annapurna on Sept.
-15 to become the second feature release for Annapurna after the Kathryn Bigelow/Mark Boal drama about the Detroit race riots of 1967 bows on Aug.
-4.
+15 to become the second feature release for Annapurna after the Aug.
+4 bow of Detroit, the Kathryn Bigelow/Mark Boal drama about the race riots of 1967.

 Plan B also just set up shop at Annapurna, moving from Paramount to the mini-major studio in a deal announced earlier this month.